 George Santos charged with conspiracy, wire fraud and more

-New York Rep. George Santos was charged Tuesday with conspiracy, wire fraud, false statements, falsification of records, aggravated identity theft and credit card fraud.
+New York Rep. George Santos was charged in a superseding indictment Tuesday with conspiracy, wire fraud, false statements, falsification of records, aggravated identity theft and credit card fraud.

+Santos was originally indicted in May by federal prosecutors on several other counts including money laundering and theft of public funds.

-Prosecutors filed a 23-count superseding indictment against the New York Republican in the U.S. District Court for the Eastern District of New York.
+Prosecutors filed the 23-count superseding indictment against the New York Republican in the U.S. District Court for the Eastern District of New York.
 Here are the charges he faces:

 - One count of conspiracy to commit offenses against the United States